agardnerIT/thekindkeptn/README.md

 - A demo "hello world" project is created
 - Automatically runs a first "hello world" sequence for you

-If you need additional Keptn services, just `docker exec thekindkeptn /bin/sh` then use `helm` to install services. `kubectl` is also available.
+If you need additional Keptn services, just `docker exec -it thekindkeptn /bin/sh` then use `helm` to install services. `kubectl` is also available.

 ## Usage